Townsville (QLD), Australia

 JCU has a two-step application process for the Bachelor of Medicine, Bachelor of Surgery:

-- Apply online at QTAC’s website by 30th September 2023.
+- Apply online at QTAC’s website by the end of September.

-- Apply directly to JCU by 30th September 2023.
+- Apply directly to JCU by the end of September.

 School subject prerequisites: English (Units 3/4, C); Mathematical Methods (Units 3/4, C); Chemistry (Units 3/4, C), Also, applicants of non-English speaking backgrounds must meet the English language proficiency requirements of Band 3b – Schedule II of the JCU Admissions Policy.
 Students also need to take note that in accordance with the National Registration Board’s requirement, they must hold a valid IELTS (academic module) minimum score of 7.0 in all components within 2 years prior to applying for registration.